cmsc389T-spring22/lecture2/README.md

 this is another edit
 We want to make a PR

-this is for project 2
+Please use this for project 2 - do not merge it.